Virginia Tech® home

 Justin Lemkul , bio

-Assistant Professor and Director of Graduate Orientation: Computational modeling of amyloidogenic proteins and G-quadruplexes, computer-aided drug design
+Associate Professor and Graduate Program Director: Computational modeling of amyloidogenic proteins and G-quadruplexes, computer-aided drug design

 • Bio Item